mac389/charylab/collections/_posts/2022-05-04-classical-reading.md

 date: 2022-04-05
 tag: [classics]
 excerpt: Classical Reading List
-modified: 2024-05-24
+modified: 2024-08-11
 parse_block_html: true
 toc: true
 ---

-While Listening to the LRB Podcast I heard a promotion for a <a href="https://londonreviewbookbox.co.uk/products/close-readings-plus-among-the-ancients">guided tour through some Greek and Latin</a>.
+While Listening to the LRB Podcast in 2023, I heard a promotion for a <a href="https://londonreviewbookbox.co.uk/products/close-readings-plus-among-the-ancients">guided tour through some Greek and Latin</a>.
 The offer cost too much.
 You pay for access to the podcasts and a new version of Emily Wilson's chosen editions.
 The idea, however, was attractive.
 This page chronicles my discovering the classics.
 Prior to this, I knew little about their content, less about their context, and even less about their influence.

-#### Table of Contents

-- TOC
-  {:toc}
+In 2024, I gave in and subscribed to <a href="https://www.londonreviewbookshop.co.uk/booklists/close-readings-among-the-ancients">Among the Ancients</a>.

 #### General Knowledge.